Mediterranean Challenge Cup: X MCC - Mersin 2007

-The tenth MCC was held in Mersin (Turkey) from March 27 to April 3 at Rollhouse Bowling Center of Mersin.
+The tenth MCC was held in Mersin, Turkey from March 27 to April 3 at Rollhouse Bowling Center of Mersin.
 Eleven teams participated with the return of France and Spain.
 A Masters event was introduced, which consisted of the top 8 in the All-Events standings for men and women playing three rounds of best-of-three single eliminations.
 Chiara Roiati (Italy) and Mark Spiteri (Malta) emerged as winners of the masters event.
 Natassa Rovithaki (Greece) and Nunzio Romano (Italy) won the singles events.
 Nofar Hershkovich-Mor Aviramtwo (Israel) won women's doubles and Xavier Lotthe-Emmanuel Michaud (France) won men's doubles.
 Italy won the teams event.
 The All-Event gold medalists were Rovithaki and Michaud.

 XI MCC - Chania 2008

-The eleventh MCC was held in Chania (Greece) at Bowling Mega Palace The teams were the same as last year except Israel and Morocco, both withdrawing.
+The eleventh MCC was held in Chania, Greece at Bowling Mega Palace.
+Nine teams participated while Israel and Morocco withdrawing.
 Sue Abela (Malta) and Sebastien Henry won the singles events.
 Abela has won five singles gold medals.
 Elise Brenteville-Marie Gauton (France) won women's doubles and Marco Reviglio-Maurizio Celli (Italy) won men's doubles.
 Abela and Melvin Ocando (Spain) won the All-Events gold medals.
 Abela has now won nine All-Events gold medals.
 Turkey won the teams event.
 Gauton and Ocando won the masters event.

 XII MCC - Montpellier 2009

-The twelfth MCC was held in Montpellier (France) from April 23 to 25 at Bowling de Montpellier.
+The twelfth MCC was held in Montpellier, France from April 23–25 at Bowling de Montpellier.
 Ten teams participated with Spain withdrawing and the inclusion of Catalonia and the return of Israel.
 The winners of the singles events were Ioannis Stathatos (Greece) and Sue Abela (Malta).
 Abela now has six singles gold medals.
 Natassa Rovithaki-Georgia Papadimitriou (Greece) won women's doubles and Daniele Fiorentini-Frederico Rossi (Italy) won men's doubles.
 France won the teams event.
 Liat Vizenfeld (Israel) and Lluís Montfort (Catalonia) won the All-Events gold medals.
 Abela and Montfort won the masters events.

 XIII MCC - Paphos 2010

-In 2010 the MCC was held in Paphos (Cyprus) from April 15 to 17.
+In 2010 the MCC was held in Paphos, Cyprus from April 15–17.
 The teams were the same as 2009.
 Antonio Francesco (Italy) and Liat Vizenfeld (Israel) won the singles events.
 Antonio Francesco-Marco Reviglio (Italy) and Niki Schiza-Myria Kastori (Cyprus) won the doubles event.
 Cyprus won the teams event.
 The All-Events gold medals went to Marco Reviglio (Italy) and Niki Schiza (Cyprus), and the Masters event were won by Or Aviram and Sarit Mizrahi, both from Israel.